 Florence is one of my favorite cities in Italy, if not in all of Europe.
 It’s a bit of a challenge with kids given the sophisticated tourist attractions; however, with meticulous planning (see our tips for cities with kids), you can make this city approachable and fun.

-Shannon Kenny, the editor of Italiakids.com, outlines in her guest post today how to see Florence highlights with kids.
+Shannon Kenny, the editor of Italiakids.com, outlines in this guest post how to see Florence highlights with kids.
 An Italophile through and through, Shannon also runs a wonderful summer camp in Italy called Art Al Sole.
-Families who want to combine a visit with structured activities tailored just for kids (Italian style), look no further!
+Families who want to combine a visit with structured activities tailored just for kids (Italian-style), look no further!

 Top Things to Do in Florence with Kids